-- Develop the individual abilities of each child in a secure, caring, friendly environment where they are happy and motivated to learn and to appreciate the benefits of healthy living and physical fitness. - Encourage participation, enjoyment and success in all areas of the school's curriculum to create a well-rounded, confident child who shows respect, tolerance and compassion towards people and the environment and are well-prepared for the next stage of their education. - Help children develop self-worth and maturity so they are equipped to deal with life's challenges and are well-prepared for the next stage of their education. - Create a strong partnership between parents, children and staff to foster social awareness and to allow all members of the school community to feel valued and appreciated. - Help children to develop resilience.
+- Develop the individual abilities of each child in a secure, caring, friendly environment where they are happy and motivated to learn and to appreciate the benefits of healthy living and physical fitness. - Encourage participation, enjoyment and success in all areas of the school's curriculum to create a well-rounded, confident child who shows respect, tolerance and compassion towards people and the environment and are well-prepared for the next stage of their education. - Have a strong understanding of Fundamental British values and protected characteristics.

+- Help children develop self-worth, resilience, independence and maturity so they are equipped to deal with life's challenges and are well-prepared for the next stage of their education. - Create a strong partnership between parents, children and staff to foster social awareness and to allow all members of the school community to feel valued and appreciated. - Help children to develop resilience.

-Every member of staff is aware of our aims and these are regularly reviewed by the Leadership Team.
+Every member of our community is aware of our aims and these are regularly reviewed by the Leadership Team.